Summary

 Do a proper self-assessment.
 Look back 3-5 years.
 Correct the mistakes, and place a corrective order.

 Do not respond with a one-liner if you did not find any non-compliance.
 Write a detailed letter explaining what tools you used, how the process went, and what calculations and comparisons you did.
-And get it reviewed by a SPLA licensing expert before you send it, so they check that your interpretations and calculations are correct and compliant with SPUR.
+Get a SPLA licensing expert to review it before you send it so they can check that your interpretations and calculations are correct and compliant with SPUR.

 Can it be a precursor to an audit?